josdejong/mathjs/docs/options.md

   The precision is used by the function `math.format` and by the `toString` functions of units, complex numbers, and matrices.

 - `matrix.defaultType`.
 The default type of matrix output for functions.
   Available values are: `"array"` or `"matrix"` (default).
   Where possible, the type of matrix output from functions is determined from the function input: An array as input will return an Array, a Matrix as input will return a Matrix.
-In case of mixed input or no matrix as input, the type of output is determined by the option `math.matrix.defaultType`.
+In case of no matrix as input, the type of output is determined by the option `math.matrix.defaultType`.
+In case of mixed matrix inputs, a matrix will be returned always.

 Example usage: